Dr Franco Carlo Aurelio Manai

 - Romoeuf, M. B., & Manai, F. C. (2015).
 Memoria Storica e Postcolonialismo.
 Brussels: Peter Lang.
 Pages: 355.

-- Manai, F. C. (2015).
-Dal Monte Ventoso a Point Lenana: la sfida di Wu Ming al postmoderno.
-In S. Magni, P. Melinda (Eds.)
-La réécriture de l'histoire dans les romans de la postmodernité (pp. 211-221).
-Aix-en-Provence: Presses universitaires de Provence.
+- Manai, F. (2015).
+Dal Monte Ventoso a Point Lenana: La sfida di Wu Ming al postmoderno [From Monte Ventoso to Point Lenana: The challenge of Wu Ming to Postmodernism].
+In S. Magni, M. Palombi (Eds.)
+La réécriture de l'histoire dans les romans de la postmodernité [The rewriting of history in the novels of postmodernity] (pp. 211-221).
+Aix-en-Provence, France: Presses Universitaires de Provence.

-- Manai, F. C. (2014).
-La rappresentazione dei semplici nel Vangelo secondo Matteo.
+- Manai, F. (2014).
+La rappresentazione dei semplici nel Vangelo secondo Matteo [The representation of the simple in Gospel according to Matthew].
 In L. El Ghaoui, F. Tummillo (Eds.)
-Le tradizioni popolari nelle opera di Pier Paolo Pasolini e Dario Fo (pp. 113-121).
-Pisa-Roma: Fabrizio Serra Editore.
-Related URL.
+Le tradizioni popolari nelle opera di Pier Paolo Pasolini e Dario Fo [Popular tradition in the works of Pier Paolo Pasolini and Dario Fo] (pp. 113-121).
+Pisa, Italy: Fabrizio Serra Editore.

 - Manai, F. C. (2012).
 Mario Domenichelli Lugemalé: Heart of Darkness revisited in Post-colonial Italy.
 Arcadia, 47 (1), 173-188.
 10.1515/arcadia-2012-0009